-Keeping you informed on News and Views within the funeral planning industry
+Keeping you informed on how Covid-19 is impacting Golden Leaves and the wider funeral industry

 Please be assured that Golden Leaves remain open during the COVID-19 lockdown.
 In such uncertain times, we are here to help with information and guidance.

 We’re currently experiencing an unprecedented level of new applications, and increased enquiries from existing plan-holders.
 We are also following HM Government guidelines, with the majority of our team now working remotely.
 In light of this, you may experience some delays in response times across our general administrative, compliance and finance processes, and increased call waiting times.
 We thank you in advance for your patience.

 If the reason for your call is not urgent, please contact us by email at email@example.com.

 We know the difficulty that comes with losing a loved one, especially during such challenging times.
 The outbreak of COVID-19 — and the number of UK cases — has had an impact on how funerals are arranged and held.

 We have altered the way we operate to comply with government safety guidelines and are working hard to deliver the best service possible at this time.
 We are here to provide expert advice and help you to hold a funeral that is personal and worthy of your loved one.

 The government currently advise that funerals can still go ahead, as long as they adhere to safety guidelines to minimise the risk of spreading COVID-19.
 The services offered by funeral directors have also been restricted, which means funerals may go ahead differently than originally expected.
 We will do our best to fulfil your individual wishes while following safety guidelines.